walter-a-jablonowski/sys-2/ai.md

   - Button with gears icon on the right (currently has no function)
 - List (list group)
   - initially show the main entries (the data is from the first level of folders in /data)
-  - the list is sorted by last one first (field date)
+  - the list is sorted by last one first (field time)
   - when we double clicks or touches an entry this loads the the list of sub entries associated with the entry
   - list cells
     - all cells get an action menu on the right (dropdown, single entry: delete)